Australian Native Plant Garden Design | Water-Wise & Wildlife

 • Materials

-Bush rock, decomposed granite and mulch
+Local sandstone or bush rock, decomposed granite, and woodchip mulch

 • Wildlife Features